Demetrious Johnson: UFC Flyweight Champion (2012–2018)

 A rematch with John Dodson took place on September 5, 2015, at UFC 191.
 In a largely one-sided affair, Johnson won the fight via unanimous decision.
 Johnson faced Olympic Gold Medalist Henry Cejudo on April 23, 2016, at UFC 197.
 He won the fight via TKO in the first round after dropping Cejudo with a variety of strikes.
 The win earned Johnson his second Performance of the Night bonus.
 Johnson next faced Tim Elliott on December 3, 2016, at The Ultimate Fighter 24 Finale.
 Despite being a heavy favorite, Johnson was taken down for the first time as a flyweight and nearly submitted with a d'arce choke in the first round.
 He went on to win the remaining rounds, and defended the Championship via a decisive unanimous decision.

 Johnson faced Wilson Reis on April 15, 2017, at UFC on Fox 24.
 He won by armbar submission in the third round and subsequently received a Performance of the Night bonus.
 With the win, Johnson tied Anderson Silva for most consecutive title defenses (ten) in UFC history.
 In July 2017, Johnson won an ESPY Award for Fighter of The Year.

 Johnson was briefly linked to an August 2017 fight with T.J.
 Dillashaw.
 He was scheduled to face Ray Borg on September 9, 2017, at UFC 215.
 In turn, the fight was canceled a day before the event, as Borg was forced to withdraw from the fight on Thursday evening due to illness.
 According to multiple sources, Borg has been battling an illness that week and was deemed unfit to fight by UFC doctors.
 The bout was quickly rescheduled and took place at UFC 216.
 Johnson won the fight via suplex-to-armbar in the fifth round.
 This win earned him the Performance of the Night award and set the 11th successful title defense record, surpassing former middleweight champion Anderson Silva's record of 10 in the UFC.
 Johnson's win was called the best submission of the year from publications such as Sherdog, MMA Mania.com, and The MAC Life.

 Johnson faced Cejudo in a rematch at UFC 227 on August 4, 2018, for the UFC Flyweight Championship title.
 After a record 11 consecutive successful title defenses, Johnson's championship reign came to an end via a split decision loss to Cejudo.
 This fight earned him the Fight of the Night award.
 13 of 25 media outlets scored the bout in favor of Cejudo, while 12 scored it for Johnson.

+Hall of Fame (2026)

+During UFC Fight Night 271's broadcast in March 2026, Johnson was announced as the next "modern wing" inductee into the UFC Hall of Fame, with the ceremony scheduled for International Fight Week in Las Vegas on July 9, 2026.